christian-vigh-phpclasses/RtfTools/examples/README.md

 # Example script : beautify/beautify.php #

+This sample scripts simply beautifies the contents of file *sample.rtf* and echo them on standard output.

+# Example script : beautify/beautify_perf.php #

+This script tries, apart from beautifying sample files, tries to do a performance comparison between the **RtfStringBeautifier** and **RtfFileBeautifier** classes.

+It also tests the performances of the **RtfFileBeautifier** class on a file which should be too large to fit into memory.

 ## Generating the sample files ##

 The sample file, used by the by the *create\_sample.php* script described above, contains the first two pages of the latest Rtf format specification from Microsoft, which you can download here :